 Ecuador is known for its incredible biodiversity.
-It is in fact the most biodiverse country on earth for its size, which makes it a great place to grow coffee in.
+It is, in fact, the most biodiverse country on earth for its size, which makes it a great place to grow coffee in.

 Studies have proved that growing coffee on areas with more biodiversity leads to better crops.
 If the area is suitable for animals that pollinate coffee and eat the pests, they will also improve the harvest by doing so.
 Research on how biodiversity affects the quality and quantity of coffee crops took place in Tanzania a few years ago.
 The results revealed that when birds and bats had access to the coffee plants, the plants developed almost 10% more cherries in that area.
 Researchers believed that it was due to the fact that the animals ate the pests that would otherwise use the coffee plants as their nutrition.

-Since Ecuador is not a big time player in the specialty coffee market, getting this lot from there to the roastery was even more exciting.
+Since Ecuador is not a big-time player in the speciality coffee market, getting this lot from there to the roastery was even more exciting.
 The lot is named after Espíndola, a cantón in the Loja province in the south-east part of Ecuador and it is collected from 20 small producers around the area.
 20% of the whole country’s Arabica is produced in Loja and a good deal of the top coffees from Taza Dorada (translates into Golden Cup, it is the green coffee competition for local farmers) have been produced there.

 The typical cup from Ecuador has a medium body with gentle, fruity acidity and spice notes.
 Our Espíndola is no exception.
 In addition, it has intense floral notes that really appeal to me.
 It is a clean, bright coffee with a good body and notes of a rose petal and sweet biscuit.